seek-oss/braid-design-system/lib/components/Text/Text.migration.md

 - No longer handles heading text.
 Use [`Heading`](https://seek-oss.github.io/braid-design-system/components/Heading) instead.
 - Deprecated `conversational`/`loud`/`intimate`/`whispering` in favour of `size={'large' | 'standard' | 'small'}` and `weight={'strong' | 'regular'}`.
 Please note that this is a breaking change to our design language.
 When migrating, try to match existing styling as much as possible in consultation with your local designer.
 - No longer renders white space below it, also removing the need for a `raw` prop.
-Consider using a [`Paragraph`](https://seek-oss.github.io/braid-design-system/components/Paragraph) component instead, where semantically appropriate.
+Consider using a [`Stack`](https://seek-oss.github.io/braid-design-system/components/Stack) component instead.
 - Removed `weak` weight.
 - Removed boolean size props in favour of `size` and `tone` props.
 - Removed `bullet` prop.
 Use [`Bullet`](https://seek-oss.github.io/braid-design-system/components/Bullet) insted.